Top 5 popular attractions in Nanjing

 Nanjing is a city that captivates tourists and makes them reluctant to leave.
 It is not only a city with a history of over two thousand years as an ancient capital of the Six Dynasties, but also a city surrounded by the beautiful scenery of the Purple Mountain and the Qinhuai River.
 Walking in Nanjing, you can enjoy the bustling night views of Jinling, encounter the freshness of French plane trees, and admire the beautiful scenery of Zhongshan Mountain.

-Highlights: Night view of the Qinhuai River, scenic beauty of Jinling.
-The Confucius Temple by the Qinhuai River is a popular place for tourists to pay tribute to Confucius and pray for blessings.
-Visitors can hang prayer cards outside the Dacheng Hall for academic progress.
-Just a short walk away, the Jiangnan Gongyuan is the largest imperial examination site in China, where you can glimpse what the examination hall looked like a hundred years ago.
+Highlights: Qinhuai night view, Jinling scenery.
+The Confucius Temple by the Qinhuai River is a popular place for tourists to worship Confucius and pray for blessings.
+Visitors can hang a few blessing plaques outside the Dacheng Hall to pray for academic progress.
+Just a lane away is the Jiangnan Examination Hall, the largest imperial examination site in China, where you can get a glimpse of what the examination hall looked like a hundred years ago.

 Nanjing Presidential Palace

-Highlights: Representative buildings from the Republic of China era, the Government Office of the Nationalist Government.
-Upon entering the Presidential Office Building, the typical Chinese-style architecture of the main hall contrasts sharply with the Western-style gate.
-Walking along the red-columned corridor, you will reach the government office building of the Nationalist Government.
-The second floor is the key area of the Presidential Office, where visitors can catch a glimpse of Chiang Kai-shek's office.
-In the western area, you can also enjoy the scenic Jiangnan-style garden in the Xuyuan Garden.
+Highlights: Iconic architecture of the Republic of China era, National Government Office Building.
+Upon entering the Presidential Palace, the typical Chinese architecture of the main hall contrasts sharply with the Western-style gate.
+Walking along the red-pillared corridor leads to the National Government Office Building, Zichao Building.
+The second floor is the pivotal area of the Presidential Palace, where visitors can get a glimpse of Chiang Kai-shek's office.
+In the western area, visitors can also enjoy the Jiangnan scenery of royal garden standards in Xuyuan Garden.

 Jiming Temple

-Highlights: The Chicken Crow Temple, the first of the "Four Hundred and Eighty Temples of the Southern Dynasty," is highly revered.
-With a history of over 1,700 years, the Chicken Crow Temple is the most prosperous Buddhist temple in Nanjing.
-As visitors ascend the steps from the mountain gate, they are greeted by the sight of the first temple among the "Four Hundred and Eighty Temples of the Southern Dynasty."
-Along the way, they pass the Mahavira Hall, Guanyin Hall, and Huomeng Tower.
-Upon reaching the highest point, they can offer incense together with kind-hearted men and virtuous women and also enjoy a vegetarian meal at the vegetarian restaurant by the back entrance, while overlooking the panoramic view of the Ming City Wall and Xuanwu Lake.
+Highlights: The foremost of the '480 Temples of the Southern Dynasties', with flourishing incense.
+Jiming Temple boasts a history of over 1,700 years and is the most popular Buddhist temple in Nanjing.
+Visitors can ascend the steps from the mountain gate, and the scenery of the foremost of the '480 Temples of the Southern Dynasties' unfolds before their eyes.
+Along the way, they pass by the Mahavira Hall, Guanyin Hall, and Huomeng Building.
+Upon reaching the highest point, after offering incense with other devotees, they can also enjoy a vegetarian meal at the vegetarian restaurant near the back gate, while overlooking the Ming City Wall and Xuanwu Lake.